“You’re off to great places! Today is your day! Your mountain is waiting, so get on your way!” ~ Dr Seuss

 The day is finally here.
 The very first day of embarking on a learning journey.
 The first mountain to climb and conquer.
 Congratulations and welcome to preschool education.
 The first step forward is usually the toughest.
 You may probably be overwhelmed with so many emotions running through your head.
 You may feel elated and grateful that your child has been offered a place at the preschool that you have waited a year for; but you feel the little tugging in your heart and you can’t bear with the thought of your baby going on the adventure without you.
 Rest assure that you are not alone.

 Preparing for school

-- Adjust your child’s habits and routines.
-Routines give children the sense of security and let them develop self-discipline so do find out the time schedule of the preschool (nap and lunch time especially) and some of the routines they practice, i.e. using shower-heads.
+Adjust your child’s habits and routines.
+Routines give children a sense of security and let them develop self-discipline so do find out the time schedule of the preschool (nap and lunchtime especially) and some of the routines they practice, i.e. using shower-heads.
 Gradually adjust your child’s routine to suit the school’s routine.
 If you have yet to set a routine, it would be best to establish one.

 First day of school

 Brace yourself.
 You may be dealing with anxiety internally but please stay calm.
 Otherwise, pretend to be calm.

 Talk to your child while preparing for school together.
 Keep the excitement and momentum upbeat about going to school.
 It would be good to arrive before the core hour starts as it gives your child time to settle down.